Best Medical Alert Systems for Seniors With Dementia

 Overview:Overview

 Aloe Care Health uses new technology to keep older adults safe and connected with their loved ones.
 They offer in-home and on-the-go systems with advanced monitoring, including fall detection and motion sensors.
-My uncle helped me test out Aloe Care Health’s systems, and we were impressed with the sleek equipment.
+My uncle helped me test Aloe Care Health’s systems, and we were impressed with the sleek equipment.
 The Smart Hub, Aloe Care Health’s in-home base unit, looks more like a smart speaker than a medical alert system.
 If you want something discreet, it’s a great option.

-I’m also a big fan of the companion mobile app.
+Expert InsightsFrom Linda Schlenker, M.S., M.A., O.T.RAloe Care Health is one of my top picks for a medical alert system for someone with dementia.
+It offers a comprehensive package with helpful options, including activity monitoring, fall detection, voice-activated calls, and “Find My Device.”I’m also a big fan of the companion mobile app.
 It has a very modern feel and is easy to use.
 Through the app, I received real-time updates on my uncle’s movements throughout the home.
 If the system didn’t detect movement in the morning at the time when he normally got up, I would receive an alert in the mobile app.
-This is crucial data if you’re concerned about your loved one falling, wandering, or forgetting to complete daily activities like bathing and eating.
+This is crucial data if you’re concerned about your loved one falling, wandering, or forgetting to complete daily activities such as bathing and eating.

-» Learn More: What are activities of daily living?
+» Learn More: What Are Activities of Daily Living?

-» Also Check Out: Aloe Care Health review
+» Also Check Out: Aloe Care Health Review

 Pros & Cons:Pros About Aloe Care Health